liye228/Detail-preservation-and-feature-refinement-for-object-detection/README.md

-# Receptive Field Block Net for Accurate and Fast Object Detection
+# Detail preservation and feature refinement for object detection

 By ZHC, LY, CLR, YZW
+SYSU ZHC LAB

 ### Introduction
 For more details, please refer to our https://www.sciencedirect.com/science/article/pii/S0925231219308185?via%3Dihub.